SAFEGUARDING CHILDREN AND VULNERABLE ADULTS IN OUR CHURCH

-In February 2017 the House of Bishops approved commitments for implementation in dioceses and parishes.
+In February 2017 the House of Bishops approved a set of safeguarding commitments for implementation in dioceses and parishes.
 These six commitments now form the foundation for all current and future safeguarding policies and practice guidance documents, including an updated national safeguarding policy approved during 2017.

-All parishes must adopt and follow the national “Promoting a Safer Church” policy statements supported by National Practice Guidance which has been incorporated into the Parish Safeguarding Handbook 2018.
-These documents, together with details of the training courses, are available to view on the diocesan website www.cofeguildford.org.uk.
+The Diocese of Guildford directs that all parishes should adopt and follow the national “Promoting a Safer Church” policy statements supported by National Practice Guidance and diocesan protocols.
+These documents, together with details of training courses, are available to view on the Guildford diocesan website.

-2. A Personal Safety Plan and Risk Assessment for those who may find themselves working alone in church, the Parish Centre or when visiting someone in their home.
+- A Personal Safety Plan for those who may find themselves working alone in church, the Parish Centre or when visiting someone in their home.

-4. The Practice Guidance for Safer Recruitment documents the recruitment process and DBS checking procedures for people working or volunteering with children and adults.
-Job descriptions, interviews and appraisals are undertaken for all roles in our church.
+- The Practice Guidance for Safer Recruitment documents the recruitment process and DBS checking procedures for people working or volunteering with children and adults.
+Job descriptions, interviews and appraisals will be undertaken for all roles in our church.

-6. The list of training courses currently taking place and administered by the Safeguarding unit of the Guildford Diocese.
-However, up to date information will always be available on the diocesan website shown above.
-These training courses are free and anyone involved in teaching or training in our church is asked to attend a course every 3 years.
+- The Training Pathway currently advised by the Safeguarding unit of the Guildford Diocese.
+Up to date information will always be available on the diocesan website shown above.
+All training courses are free and anyone involved in teaching or training in our church is asked to attend a course every 3 years.

 - Details of the Diocesan Safeguarding Advisor and Local and National support telephone numbers.